julia-sand/swift_equilibrium/README.md

+We propose a reformulation of the problem of optimally controlled transitions in stochastic thermodynamics.
+We impose that any terminal cost specified by a thermodynamic functional should depend only on state variables and not on control protocols, according to the canonical Bolza form.
+In this way, we can unambiguously discriminate between transitions at minimum dissipation between genuine equilibrium states, and transitions at minimum work driving a system from a genuine equilibrium to a non-equilibrium state.
+For underdamped dynamics subject to a mechanical force, genuine equilibrium means a Maxwell-Bolzmann probability distribution defining a vanishing current velocity.
+Transitions at minimum dissipation between equilibria are a model of optimal swift engineered equilibration.
+Remarkably, we show that transitions at minimum work do not directly imply explicit boundary conditions on terminal values of parameters of the mechanical force and on control protocols.
+Thus, the problem often discussed in the literature, that optimal protocols need terminal jumps to satisfy boundary conditions, completely disappears.
+The quantitative properties of optimal controls are entirely determined by the form of the penalty modeling an experimental setup.
+More generally, we use centre manifold theory to analytically account for the tendency of optimal controls to exhibit a turnpike property: optimal protocols in the bulk of the control horizon tend to converge to a universal centre manifold determined only by the running cost.
+Exponential deviations from the centre manifold occur at the ends of the control horizon in order to satisfy the boundary conditions.

-Accompanying code to reproduce plots of **REF**
+The code in this repository can be used to reproduce the plots found in the paper.

+**Installation**
-Integration is mostly done through the DifferentialEquations.jl and InfiniteOpt.jl packages in Julia.
-Visualisations are made in Python using saved csv's with Matplotlib and data handling using Pandas.
+Integration is mostly done through the DifferentialEquations.jl and InfiniteOpt.jl packages in Julia, version 10 or above.
+The  Visualisations are made in Python using data from csvs with Matplotlib and include some data handling in Pandas.

-The following steps can be run from the command line with python and Julia installed.
+The following steps can be run from the command line once Python and Julia are installed.

 **Step 1.** Create results directory structure
 ```
 python src/make_results_dir.py
 ```
-**Step 2.** Instantiate Julia environment
+**Step 2.** Instantiate Julia environment for integration
 ```
 julia --project=.
 ] instantiate